didillysquat/VTK2022/README.md

 The main objective of this practical is to give you an introduction to the tools that are used by computational biologist/bioinformaticians to generate meaningful results from sequencing data.

-The objective of this course is not for you to become proficient or masterful of the techniques we will be covering (we have only 3 or 4 days!).
-Any proficiency gained, however, will likely be extremely valuable to you in your career as a research scientist.
+The objective of this course is not for you to become proficient or masterful of the techniques we will be covering (we have only 3 or 4 days!), nor to perfectly recreate the figures from the manuscripts.
+The important part is the journey, not the destination.
+So take your time.
+Any proficiency gained in the techniques we cover will likely be extremely valuable to you in your career as a research scientist.

 To achieve this objective we will work with the sequencing data archived as part of the above mentioned studies to recapitulate several of their key findings.